A Data-Efficient Visual-Audio Representation with Intuitive Fine-tuning for Voice-Controlled Robots

 \textbf{Definition of labels.} In this paper, labels include all forms of annotation and measurement that are used to train a model.
 For example, one-hot labels for image and sound classification and the distance measurement between the robot and the goal are both labels.
-One visual-audio pair $(\mathbf{I}, \mathbf{S}, y)$ for training or $(\mathbf{I}, \mathbf{S})$ for fine-tuning used in VAR++ requires $1$ label to indicate $y$ or the same intent.
+One visual-audio pair $(\mathbf{I}, \mathbf{S}, y)$ for training or $(\mathbf{I}, \mathbf{S})$ for fine-tuning used in \modelName requires $1$ label to indicate $y$ or the same intent.
 A visual-audio triplet used in VAR, $(\mathbf{I}, \mathbf{S^+}, \mathbf{S^-})$, requires $2$ labels to indicate the positive and the negative.
-Every E2E training step requires $3$ labels, including the target object state checking (e.g. check if the light is switched on), distance measuring to calculate the extrinsic reward, and a one-hot label for auxiliary losses.
+Every E2E training step requires about $3$ labels, including the target object state checking (e.g. check if the light is switched on), distance measuring to calculate the extrinsic reward, and a one-hot label for auxiliary losses.

 \textbf{Control policies with unheard sounds.} In this experiment, we test the performance of different models with sound commands never heard by the agent during training (e.g. new speakers).
-All the models were trained with the same number of RL steps and sufficient labels.
-For iTHOR environment, we trained the agents for $9$ million (M) RL steps and tested them within the seen floor plans (Floor Plan 201 - 220).
-For Turtlebot and Kuka environments, the total RL steps is 3M.
+All the models are trained with the same number of RL steps and sufficient labels.
+They are tested in the original Floor Plans 201-220 or desk.